What is PET Plastic | The Ultimate Guide

 PET is perfectly compatible with injection molding, Blow Molding, Extrusion Molding, and 3D Printing processes.
 The general use for PET plastic is extruding produce films and sheets.

-It is advisable to dry polyethylene terephthalate for up to 2-3 hours before processing.
+Drying polyethylene terephthalate up to 2-3 hours before processing is advisable.

 Advised temperature – 40 and 260°C